Global Commerce Network contracts PMMI to implement Ghana Health Initiative

 How can you help?

 The GHS will contribute 35 percent of the cost.
-PMMI, as a part of its dedication to Ghana over 20 years, is campaigning for financial support to meet the remaining 65 percent.
+Global Commerce Network, as a part of its dedication to improving global health care, is campaigning for financial support to meet the remaining 65 percent.
 Access to primary health care and education to under-served people, ending needless death, will require another $2.5 - $3M.

-Please consider this project during your end-of-year giving plans, or donate today to our charitable partner, the New Horizons Foundation.
+Please consider this project during your end-of-year giving plans, or donate today to Global Commerce Network's Ghana Health Initiative.

-PMMI is in a unique position to assist the GHS with the deployment of clinics, and with collaborative health initiatives to provide hypertension, cataract, and hepatitis screenings.
-Through this relationship of deploying MMCs for use as CHPS clinics, it is estimated that the first deployment phase alone can provide approximately 10 million people with access toprimary health care and wellness education.
+Global Commerce Network is in a unique position to assist the GHS with the deployment of clinics, and with collaborative health initiatives to provide hypertension, cataract, and hepatitis screenings.
+Through this relationship of deploying MMCs for use as CHPS clinics, it is estimated that the first deployment phase alone can provide approximately 10 million people with access to primary health care and wellness education.